Ebonie is an enthusiastic leader whose professional expertise and vocational passion have provided the framework for her career.

 Ebonie is currently pursuing her masters in divinity as an Urban Fellow at Wesley Theological Seminary.
 She holds a Masters of Science in Public Relations & Corporate Communication from New York University and a Bachelors of Science in Business Administration from North Carolina Agricultural and Technical State University.

-In this 10-week course, students will learn to plan and execute a marketing campaign, acquire and engage users, and quantify a strategy's success.
+In this 10-week or 1-week course, students will learn to plan and execute a marketing campaign, acquire and engage users, and quantify a strategy's success.